General Info | Blogging | Photography | Products, Giveaways & Sponsored Posts

 Q: What type of camera equipment do you use?
-Do you edit your photographs?
+What do you use to edit your photographs?

-Prior to September 2014, almost all of the photographs that you see on the blog were taken with my Canon Rebel T1i DSLR camera, standard lens kit, and 50 mm/f 1.8 lens (except really, really old archived posts, which scare me).
-It was a workhorse.
+Prior to September 2014, most of the photographs that you see on the blog were taken with my Canon Rebel T1i entry DSLR camera, standard lens kit, and 50 mm/f 1.8 lens.
+It is a great entry-level camera if you have a small budget.

-As of September 2014, I now shoot with a Canon EOS 6D full-frame camera body, and almost exclusively this 100mm/f 2.8 IS macro lens.
-Although I took art classes through highschool and college, I have no formal training in photography–and have taught myself everything simply through studying food photography, reaching out for advice from fellow photographers, reading books, immersing myself in sources of inspiration, and practice.
-SO.MUCH.PRACTICE.
-I love it though.
-Occasionally, I use this tripod–I have a love/hate relationship with tripods.
-I find them incredibly frustrating and restricting, but they produce the sharpest photos!
+As of September 2014, I shoot with a Canon EOS 6D full-frame camera body and this 100mm/f 2.8 IS macro lens and 24-70 mm f/2.8 lens.
+I took art classes through high school and college, but I have no formal training in food photography.
+I’ve taught myself everything through trial and error, advice from fellow photographers, books, immersing myself in sources of inspiration, as well as lots and lots of practice.

-I’m a big believer in “less is more”.
-You can take excellent photos without a ton of expensive props, etc. Here is a list of my favorite affordable, everyday food photography backgrounds and how I’ve made them work for me over the course of my blog’s life.
+I’m a big believer in “less is more.”
+You can take excellent photos without a ton of expensive props or food photography backgrounds.
+Here is a list of affordable food photography backdrops.

-All of my culinary school photographs were taken with a simple Canon point and shoot–as that is the only type of camera that could fit in my chefs pants!
-Ha!
+My culinary school photographs were taken with a simple Canon point and shoot as that is the only type of camera that could fit in my chefs pants!

-For more of my favorite photography resources and tips, visit my Food Photography Tips + Tutorials Pinterest board.
-You can also follow my Food Photography + Styling Pinterest Board to see what is currently inspiring me!
+For more of my favorite photography resources and tips, visit my Food Photography Tips and Tutorials Pinterest board.
+You can also follow my Food Photography and Styling Pinterest Board to see what is currently inspiring me!

 Q: How did you improve your food photography over the years?

-I credit my improvement in food photography over the years to a bunch of things: 1) using my camera and practicing photography on a regular basis for the past five years, 2) learning how to properly use my camera and understanding ISO, shutter speed, and aperture 3) being resourceful/creative with a limited amount of stuff, 4) playing with composition, lighting, angles, and styles, 5) reading books, looking at lots of food magazines, and immersing myself with sources of inspiration, and 6) learning the importance of post-processing.
+I credit my improvement in food photography to: 1) practicing photography nearly every day, 2) learning how to properly use my camera and understanding ISO, shutter speed, and aperture 3) being resourceful/creative with a limited amount of gear, 4) playing with composition, lighting, angles, and styles, 5) reading books, looking at food magazines, and immersing myself in the world of food photography, and 6) learning the importance of post-processing.

-Q: Do you accept products to review, or do giveaways?
+Q: Do you accept products to review or host product giveaways?

 Q: Do you do guest posts?
 Can I write a guest post on your site?